technomancy/leiningen/doc/TUTORIAL.md

 files.

 You can [search Clojars](http://clojars.org/search?q=clj-http) using its web interface.
+On the page for `clj-http` it shows this:

     [clj-http "0.4.1"]

-This shows two different ways of specifying a dependency on the latest stable version of the `clj-http` library, one in Leiningen format and one in Maven format.
+There are two different ways of specifying a dependency on the latest stable version of the `clj-http` library, one in Leiningen format shown above and one in Maven format.
 We'll skip the Maven one for now, though you'll need to learn to read it for Java libraries from [Central](http://search.maven.org).
 You can copy the Leiningen version directly into the `:dependencies` vector in `project.clj`.